ds5110/git-intro/README.md

     > everything in the terminal.
 The only people on the team who use Notebooks are the data scientists and they
     > aren't deploying anything to production.
 Frankly it's a pain in the rear to deal with their stuff when they
     > send it over for us to scale and build into something that can be pushed to production.
 I wish they would stop
-    > using Notebooks but they are addicted.
+    > using Notebooks but they are addicted."
     >
     > I had downloaded Github Desktop and was using that without realizing that is what I was doing,
     > which also contributed to my confusion.
 I removed it.